Haman: Visual media

+Haman is characterised as evil vizier to a sultan in the "Aliyah-Din" segment of the 1994 made-for-television film Scooby-Doo! in Arabian Nights.

-Haman is featured as the primary antagonist in the South Park episode "Jewbilee" (1999) where he is portrayed as attempting to re-enter the mortal world in order to rule once more over the Jews.
-He is also characterised as evil vizier to a sultan in the "Aliyah-Din" segment of the television animation Scooby-Doo! in Arabian Nights (1994).
-The character of Haman has also been depicted in the American feature film One Night with the King (2006), played by James Callis.
+He is featured as the primary antagonist in the 1999 South Park episode "Jewbilee", in which he is portrayed as attempting to re-enter the mortal world in order to rule once more over the Jews.

+The character was depicted in the American feature film One Night with the King (2006), played by James Callis.

 American children's television animations in which the biblical story of Haman is told include the "Queen Esther" episode of the series The Greatest Adventure: Stories from the Bible (1985-1992), where he is voiced by Werner Klemperer, and the computer-generated series VeggieTales (2000), in which he is portrayed by "Mr. Lunt" during the episode "Esther, the Girl who Became Queen".